kubero-dev/docs/docs/Installation/troubleshooting.md

 ```

-## 3. You cant issue SSL Certs for you apps
+## 3. You can't issue SSL Certs for your apps

 ### Make sure your domain is accessible for letsencrypt